rrgermano/growdevice/README.md

 This is a code for control a grow device based on raspberry PI 3b by AWS IoT Core.
-This  implements also SSH tunnel, WPS mode, LED indicator.
+This  implements also SSH tunnel, WPS mode, LED indicator, all then over multiprocessing system